• Home / Biography of Maryam Rajavi

 In a speech on the occasion of the International Women’s Day in March 2013 in Paris, Maryam Rajavi called for the creation of a front against fundamentalism: “The time has come for women to further expand the wide front against fundamentalism and the extensive front against religious dictatorship, on the international level for the liberation of the peoples of the region from the scourge of fundamentalism.
 We must expand our front against fundamentalism before the clerical regime can expand itself.”

-International Solidarity with the Iranian Resistance
+Mobilization of Global Solidarity for the Iranian People’s Resistance

 Today, in the eyes of the Iranian people, Maryam Rajavi is the pioneer of the struggle for democratic change in Iran.
 She has led a global movement comprised of some of the most celebrated political and social personalities, including former US government officials and secretaries in the political and military arenas and political dignitaries and parliamentarians from the U.S., Canada, Europe, and Australia.
 This international movement has attained significant victories in support of the Iranian Resistance and its organized wing at Ashraf 3.
 The campaign has gained international credibility and legitimacy by promoting the need for regime change and establishing freedom and democracy in Iran.
 It has also made considerable achievements in exposing the Iranian regime’s crimes against the people of Iran, its nuclear and missile programs, and its destructive activities to export terrorism and fundamentalism.

-International Campaign to Delist the MEK
+International Campaign to Delist the PMOI/MEK

 Between 1997 and 2012, due to the appeasement of the clerical regime in Iran, governments accepted the regime’s request to list the People’s Mojahedin Organization of Iran as a terrorist organization and severely restricted its political activities.